Prisma-Drone-Team/sitl_utils/README.md

-# SITL Utilities - PX4 Simulation Environment with ROS2
+# UAV MOTION STACK

-This repository contains tools and configurations for PX4 SITL (Software In The Loop) simulation integrated with ROS2 Humble in a Docker environment.
+This repository contains tools and configurations for PX4 SITL (Software In The Loop) simulation and hardware-specific deployment.

 ## Architecture Overview